 Blocking an ad and submitting a block reason report form

-- Navigate to the Monetization Dashboard > Ad Controls > Ad Review page.
+- Go to the Monetization dashboard and select Ad Controls > Ad Review.

 - Follow the process to block ads individually or block ads in bulk, as required: a.
 To block ads individually, select the ad you want to block, then select Block.
 Alternatively, select the creative directly to open the Creative Details page and select Block. b.
 To block ads in bulk, select one or more ads and select Block Selected.